scottvr/d-phacktorator/README.md

 # d-phacktorator
 The D-Phacktorator - the dataset p-hacking fact-creator and phony correlation generator

-# quick explanation of currwnt files
+# quick explanation of current files
 (just in case someone stumbles upon this before I write good docs and such.)

 The tool is ```phackt.py```. the dphack.py file is cruft but contains some  data munging code necessary for the sets I use in a demo plot.
 You'll want to run ```phackt.py``` (eventually)